 Requirements on the protective functions of PPE are becoming increasingly demanding, as the areas and fields in which it is used are diverse and ever-changing.
 That's why multi-standard PPE is in fashion right now.
-However, the quality of a product is not determined by the number of standards it meets or the number of protective functions it has.
-It's worth checking exactly where it makes sense to use multi-standard products and when "the specialist" is needed.

 The specific area of use is key